Balerno: Balerno Village Screen

-2013 saw the launch of Balerno Village Screen - a community cinema project with free admission and funded by donations.
+2013 saw the launch of Balerno Village Screen – a community cinema project with free admission and funded by donations.
 The screenings are shown monthly on the first Saturday of every month in the Ogston Hall and the St Joseph's Centre.
 So far around 400 villagers have turned out per screening to watch the films.

-Music Festival
+Music festival

 2008 saw the launch of Balerno's music festival with events held at Balerno Parish Church, Balerno Bowling Club, Balerno Parish Church New Hall, the Grey Horse Inn and the St Joseph's Centre.

-Red Moss Wildlife Reserve
+Red Moss wildlife reserve

 Red Moss is one of only four raised bogs of sphagnum moss surviving in the Lothians and is a Site of Special Scientific Interest.
-It is currently managed b y the Scottish Wildlife Trust.
+It is currently managed by the Scottish Wildlife Trust.

+Balerno Children's Gala

+Every year in may the Balerno Children's Gala association comes together to organise a float parade and a celebration usually in the Malleny Park pitches (owned by the Currie chieftains rugby club), which consists of many different activities for children and adults.